The xolotl class¶

 Description

-time a new xolotl object is created. rebase:
+rebase is an internal method that configures some house-keeping settings. rebase is called every time a new xolotl object is created. rebase:

-- configures the
+1. configures the xolotl_folder property

-property, which tells xolotl where its C++ files are located - calls the rebase method from the cpplab superclass.
+2. configures the cpp_folder property, which tells xolotl where its C++ files are located

-If you move a xolotl object across computers (for example, by saving it to a file and loading it in a different computer), you must call rebase
+If you move a xolotl object across computers (for example, by saving it to a file and loading it in a different computer), you must call rebase to link it to the C++ files it needs.

 See Also